 Overview

-Take your ensemble on a thrilling performance tour through four breathtaking Spanish cities, making stops in Madrid, Zaragoza, Barcelona, and Valencia.
-Your musicians will explore iconic landmarks including the Royal Palace and the Sagrada Familia, visit the Reina Sofia Museum, and perform for international audiences.
+Take your ensemble on an unforgettable performance tour through three stunning Spanish cities, with stops in Madrid, Barcelona, and Valencia.
+Along the way, your musicians will explore iconic landmarks such as the Royal Palace and La Sagrada Familia, visit the Reina Sofía Museum, and share their talents with international audiences.

 Itinerary